 In order to cite ReligionFacts as a source for a school essay or project, please consult the writing style manual specified by your school (APA, MLA, etc.) regarding citation of Internet sources.
-For MLA, proper citation format would be something like this:Anonymous.
-"Christian Holidays."
-ReligionFacts.
-8 February 2007. [from "Updated:" on the left of the article] Accessed 8 December 2007 [date you accessed the article] <http://www.religionfacts.com/christianity/holidays.htm>.
+For convenience, we provide sample MLA citation format at the bottom of article pages.
+See "MLA Works Cited: Electronic Sources (Web Publications)" for more information.

 I have received numerous e-mails from students asking for my name because they are not allowed to cite anonymous sources.
 But I am sticking to my decision to remain anonymous.
+(For more information on this, see About ReligionFacts.com.)
 This is primarily because I believe it helps support the goal of this website as an objective source if I don't reveal my religious background, specific area of academic study, or related information.

 Moreover, even if I did provide my name, ReligionFacts is still a non-official, non-peer-reviewed website.
 As such, it is not generally suitable for citation in a school essay.
 For all you know, I could be making up my name and qualifications!
 Your teachers are right to insist against anonymous Internet sources and hopefully they are also teaching you that you can't trust everything you read, especially on the Web.
 The greatest thing and the worst thing about the Web is that anyone can publish anything.